×

 Definition of Cottage Cheese and Romano Cheese

 Do you know What is Cottage Cheese and Romano Cheese.
 If you are looking for the definition of Cottage Cheese and Romano Cheese or want to know what is Cottage Cheese and Romano Cheese?, then this is where you will fetch your answers.
 Well, in simple terms Cottage Cheese, a bland white cheese made from the curds of milk.
 While Romano is an Italian cheese, predominantly made from cow's milk, sheep's milk or goat milk, and sometimes a mixture of two or all of these.
 Both these products are unique in their own ways.
-Cottage Cheese is a Not Available colored dairy product and Romano Cheese is Pale yellow colored.
+Cottage Cheese is a colored dairy product and Romano Cheese is Pale yellow colored.
 The food gets it color dependent on the ingredients used and the preparation methods employed.
 Sometimes artificial food colors are added to give the dairy product, a gourmet look.
 Apart from their color what distinguishes them is their flavor and aroma.
-Cottage Cheese bears Not Available flavor with a Not Available aroma whereas Romano Cheese has Mild, Sharp and Tangy flavor and a Strong aroma.
+Cottage Cheese bears flavor with a aroma whereas Romano Cheese has Mild, Sharp and Tangy flavor and a Strong aroma.
 The color, flavor and the aroma of these products depict their origin.
 Cottage Cheese originated in Cyprus, Egypt, Greece, North America & South America, whereas origin of Romano Cheese is traced back to Italy.